kubeshark/docs/src/pages/en/service_map.md

 - Label identity for internal workloads and DNS identity for external workloads
 - Connectivity information including direction indicated by arrows
 - Connection protocol indicated by the arrow color
-- Connection density indicated by the number of requests per connections
+- Connection density indicated by the number of requests and the arrow thickness

 ![Service Dependency Graph](/service-dependency-graph.png)